* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Next to neck bones, buttermilk biscuits are a filling, understated side dish that will make sure no one leaves the table hungry.

-The dense texture of the biscuits works well with saucy main dishes because they become a sponge for the flavors.
+The texture of the biscuits works well with saucy neckbones because they become a sponge that soaks up all the flavors.
+Yum!

 Featured recipe